You’ve done the hard part. You organized your event and people have registered to attend. Well done!

 Use different senders' names

 Version B: John - firstname.lastname@example.org

 Some people prefer to receive emails from companies rather than unknown folks.
 Experiment and find out how your audience reacts to different senders' emails.

 You might want participants to take actions, e.g. sharing your event on social media.
 In this case, you can use your event reminder message to reach out to delegates and get them to spread the word about your occasion.

 Conduct testing by using Plain Text vs HTML emails or different Call to Actions.
 You can also play with using different colors and placements to increase CTR.

 Before choosing this tactic, make sure you define clear goals.
 What do you want to achieve?
-What would you make this campaign successful?
+What would make this campaign successful?